 You need a clear understanding of how to leverage new healthcare technology before adopting it in your practice.
 A MedTech device may have cutting-edge features that fits your patients’ needs, but you will struggle to reap the benefits if the end-to-end technology solution is a poor fit for your business.

-Below are five questions I recommend you ask before investing in a particular piece of healthcare technology:
+Below are five questions I recommend you ask before investing in healthcare technology: